xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 ## Activate Katalon Studio

-If you don't have an account with Katalon Studio, provide your desired username and password to sign up after launching the app.
-If you have an account, please read more about licenses and how to activate each license in [Katalon Studio Licensing](https://docs.katalon.com/katalon-studio/docs/license.html).
+If you do not have a Katalon Studio account, sign up after the app is launched.
+If you already have one, please read more about [Katalon Studio Licensing](https://docs.katalon.com/katalon-studio/docs/license.html) and how to activate each license.

 ## Configure Katalon Studio

 ### Configurations for Web UI Testing

-* If you do **Web Testing**, make sure to install your preferred web browsers.
-Refer to the list of [supported browsers](/display/KD/Supported+Environments) for more details.
+* If you want to conduct a **Web Testing**, make sure to install your preferred web browser.
+For more details, please refer to the [supported browsers list](/display/KD/Supported+Environments).

-* **Katalon Automation Recorder** extension is required for capturing objects in **Active Browser** (refer to [Spy Web Utility](/x/5BZO#SpyWebUtility(sinceversion5.0.0)-CaptureobjectsusingWebObjectSpy) and [Record & Playback](/display/KD/Record+Web+Utility) for more details.
-Refer to this [guide](/x/JYgw).
+* **Katalon Automation Recorder** extension is required to capture objects in **Active Browser** referring to [Spy Web Utility](/x/5BZO#SpyWebUtility(sinceversion5.0.0)-CaptureobjectsusingWebObjectSpy) and [Record & Playback](/display/KD/Record+Web+Utility).
+Please follow this [guide](/x/JYgw) for more information.

-* **Internet Explorer** must be configured to run automation tests on IE. Refer to [IE configurations guide](/x/iwEo).
+* **Internet Explorer** must be configured to run automation tests on IE. Kindly check on the [IE configurations guide](/x/iwEo) for your reference.

 ### Configurations for Mobile UI Testing